jcli55/organoid_metaanalysis/tf_list_11_27/README.txt

-These scripts just finds the percent expression and average expression of a list of TFs that Zhen found in his Fetal data in the organoid data
+These scripts just finds the percent expression and average expression of a list of TFs that Zuo et al. found in the Fetal data in the organoid data.